Priyansh190404/Amazon-Sales-Data/README.md

 Amazon Products Sales Dashboard - Power BI Project

 Overview
-This Power BI dashboard provides a comprehensive Sales Analysis of Amazon Products, visualizing trends, performance, and insights using data sourced from Kaggle.
+This Power BI dashboard provides a comprehensive Sales Analysis of Amazon Products, visualizing trends, performance, and insights .
 The dashboard is interactive and includes slicers for filtering by Product Category and Quarter, enabling dynamic exploration of sales metrics.

 Project Highlights